kovarkrystof/kovarkrystof/README.md

 ## 🌐 Projects
 Here are some of my online projects:
-- Website for Eveder: <a href="https://www.eveder.cz" target="_blank" rel="noopener noreferrer">Eveder.cz</a> is an online business card that provides key company details like contact information, ID, and a location map.
+- Website for Eveder: [Eveder.cz](https://www.eveder.cz) is an online business card that provides key company details like contact information, ID, and a location map.
 - Most of my other projects are fictional, but you can check them out right here on GitHub.
 - I'm also actively working on new projects, so stay tuned! 🔥